KeplerGO/epicwash/README.md

 # K2 EPIC Catalog Washer

-***Prevents K2 EPIC catalogues from containing pre-existing or duplicate entries."""
+***Prevents K2 EPIC catalogues from containing pre-existing or duplicate entries.***

-This Python module adds to tools to the command line, `epicwash` and `epicwash-prepare`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs.
+This Python module adds two tools to the command line, `epicwash` and `epicwash-prepare`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs.